Published on Apr 02, 2018 and last reviewed on Sep 07, 2018 - 2 min read

 Query: Hi doctor, I am 29 years old male, who is 5.9 feet tall and weighs 55 kg.
 I take vegetables, egg, fish but not meat.
 I am lactose intolerant for the past three years.
 If I take any milk products, it causes gastritis instantly, and I have to take an antacid.
 I cannot take whey protein because of thi...
 Read Full »

-Article Overview: The indiscriminate use of protein supplements can do more harm than good.
+Article Overview: Did you know that the indiscriminate use of protein supplements can do more harm than good?
 This article aims to increase awareness about various types of protein supplements and who will benefit by taking them.
 Read Article

 What are Protein Supplements?
 Protein supplements are concentrated forms of protein that are isolated from food sources.
 All protein-rich foods contain carbohydrates and fats along with protein.
 Hence whole foods do not provide lean protein.
 Who should take Protein Supplements?
 Those who have h...
 Read Article